simerplaha/akka-typed-stasher/README.md

       fixedStashLimit = 100,
       //executed when the stash limit is reached onCommandDropped = (message: String) => println(message),
       //Some messages may have replyTo ActorRef.
-The Stash can watch for these actor and remove the message
+Stash can watch for these actor and remove the message
       //if the replyTo actor is terminated
       watchAndRemove = (message: String) => None,
       //maps messages to their target stashes